raghurama123/ExcitedStatesQM8/README.md

 The dataset comprises
-- structures (Cartesian coordinates in Angstroms) of 21786 (22k) molecules relaxed at the B3LYP/6-31G(2df,p) level.
-This is the method used to relax the QM9 dataset (from Scientific Data, 1 (2014) 140022).
+- Structures (Cartesian coordinates in Angstroms) of 21786 (22k) molecules relaxed at the `B3LYP/6-31G(2df,p)` level.
+This method was used to generate structures of the QM9 dataset (see [Scientific Data, 1 (2014) 140022](https://doi.org/10.1038/sdata.2014.22)).
-- valence electronic excitation energies (in hartree) and oscillator strengths (in atomic unit, length representation) computed at the levels
+- Valence electronic excitation energies (in hartree) and oscillator strengths (in atomic unit, length representation) computed at the levels
   - RI-CC2/def2TZVP
   - LR-TDDFT(PBE0/def2SVP)
   - LR-TDDFT(PBE0/def2TZVP)